Notes: An Act of Parliament passed in 1836 authorised the building

 on 1st November 1875 although some trains still used the station

 until 1879.
 Bishopsgate was rebuilt as a two level goods station

 remaining in use until destroyed by fire on 5th December 1964.

 The goods station has now been partially demolished to make way

-for the East London Line extension which will incorporate a new
+for the East London Line extension (now London Overground) which now incorporate a new